Ford Model T: Mass production

 Henry Ford's ideological approach to Model T design was one of getting it right and then keeping it the same; he believed the Model T was all the car a person would, or could, ever need.
 As other companies offered comfort and styling advantages, at competitive prices, the Model T lost market share and became barely profitable.
 Design changes were not as few as the public perceived, but the idea of an unchanging model was kept intact.
-Eventually, on May 26, 1927, Ford Motor Company ceased US production and began the changeovers required to produce the Model A. Some of the other Model T factories in the world continued for a short while, with the final Model T produced at the Cork, Ireland plant in December 1928.
+Eventually, on May 26, 1927, Ford Motor Company ceased US production and began the changeovers required to produce the Model A. Some of the other Model T factories in the world continued for a short while, with the final Model T produced at the Cork, Ireland plant in December 1927.

 Model T engines continued to be produced until August 4, 1941.
 Almost 170,000 were built after car production stopped, as replacement engines were required to service the many existing vehicles.
 Racers and enthusiasts, forerunners of modern hot rodders, used the Model Ts' blocks to build popular and cheap racing engines, including Cragar, Navarro, and, famously, the Frontenacs ("Fronty Fords") of the Chevrolet brothers, among many others.

 The Model T employed some advanced technology, for example, its use of vanadium steel alloy.
 Its durability was phenomenal, and some Model Ts and their parts are in running order over a century later.
 Although Henry Ford resisted some kinds of change, he always championed the advancement of materials engineering, and often mechanical engineering and industrial engineering.

-In 2002, Ford built a final batch of six Model Ts as part of their 2003 centenary celebrations.
-These cars were assembled from remaining new components and other parts produced from the original drawings.
-The last of the six was used for publicity purposes in the UK.